stayallive/wp-sentry/README.md

 When enabled you can use the `\Sentry\logger()` function to log messages to Sentry: https://docs.sentry.io/platforms/php/logs/#usage

-### Active Plugins Context
+### Active Plugins

-The PHP tracker automatically attaches a `wp_active_plugins` context block that maps each active plugin name to its version so issues can be correlated with the runtime stack.
+The PHP tracker automatically adds active WordPress plugins and their versions to the **Modules** section of each Sentry event.
 If you prefer to disable this, use the `wp_sentry_integrations` filter to remove the `WP_Sentry_Active_Plugins_Integration` before the client is initialized:

 ```php
 add_filter( 'wp_sentry_integrations', static function ( array $integrations ): array {